solbu/hldig/TESTING.md

 know where to find the hldig.conf (-c won't be needed)

 ## https URLS

-SSL isn't enabled by default, but it's needed for hldig to crawl `https` urls.
-Use ./configure --with-ssl to build hldig with ssl support.
+SSL, which is now enabled by default, is needed for hldig to crawl `https` urls.
+To disable support for SSL, use ./configure --with-openssl=no when building

 ## install lighttpd